-Pour the mixture into the small container, put it into the Dash Greek Yogurt Maker, and place the Main Lid (clear lid) on top.
+Pour the mixture into the small blue container, put it into the Dash Greek Yogurt Maker, and place the Main Lid (clear lid) on top.

 Set the timer for 9 hours and start the yogurt maker.
 The probiotic cultures now get busy turning the milk into yogurt.

 To go on to Greek yogurt after the 9 hours is up, place the Greek strainer inside the larger white container so the strainer rests securely on the rim.
 Pour the yogurt into the strainer.

 Place the container lid on the large container and put it in the refrigerator to strain and chill for 2 hours.